philliphooper/resell-assistant/.github/instructions/instructions.md

 - Avoid creating new .md files; instead, use the existing `README.md` and `SETUP.md` files, and write to GitHub (e.g. issues) for instructions and documentation.
 - When starting a server (frontend or backend), ensure it is not already running to avoid port conflicts.
 - When setting labels for GitHub issues, first verify the labels exist in the repository.
 If not, create them using the GitHub CLI.
+- Never create synthetic, test, or fake data.
+Always use real live data from marketplace APIs when discovering deals or doing price analysis.
+- Price, listing, and deal data should always come from live marketplace queries.
+Never use the database.
+The database should be used for storing credentials, settings, preferences, etc...

 ## Testing
 - A `tests/` directory should be used for any test scripts.
 Stay organized and cleanup after yourself.